mbscit/cv-poi-categorizing-tool/README.md

 # CV PIO Categorizing Tool

 Tool for categorizing a predefined set of points of interest on an image into two categories (in and out).
-Used to create datasets for the Queue Waiting Time Estimation project.
+Used to create datasets for the Queue Waiting Time Estimation project (https://github.com/amy-al/cv-queue-time-estimation).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.1.